hyperledger-solang/solang/docs/index.rst

 `Sawtooth Sabre <https://github.com/hyperledger/sawtooth-sabre>`_, and `Ethereum ewasm <https://github.com/ewasm/design>`_.
-It uses the `llvm <https://www.llvm.org/>`_ compiler framework to produce WebAssembly (wasm).
+It uses the `llvm <https://www.llvm.org/>`_ compiler framework to produce WebAssembly (wasm) or BPF contract code.
 As result, the output is highly optimized, which saves you in gas costs.

 Solang aims for source file compatibility with the Ethereum EVM Solidity compiler.
-Where differences exists, this is noted in the documentation.
+Where differences exists, this is noted in the :ref:`language documentation <language>`.
 Also, check our :ref:`language_status` page.
 The repository can be found on `github <https://github.com/hyperledger-labs/solang>`_ and we have a `channel on chat.hyperledger.org <https://chat.hyperledger.org/channel/solang>`_.